 Teri McMackin, Executive Assistant

 Following Teri’s graduation from Crandall University in 2013 with a Bachelor of Science, she began her career at an organic vegetable farm where she discovered an unexpected love for agriculture (and dirt!).
 She went on to become the Manager of the Petitcodiac Farmers market and to hold a variety of paid and volunteer positions with the Conservation Council, Petitcodiac Watershed Alliance, and the Petitcodiac Boys and Girls Club.
 In 2015, Teri’s first son was born and when he was 5 months old, she was elected as a municipal councilor in Petitcodiac where she remains actively engaged in local development.
-In 2017, as if life wasn’t already busy enough, the McMackins added another little boy to the mix (the smiling face you see with her here).
-In the little spare time she has, Teri enjoys tending her garden and long walks with her family.
+In 2017, as if life wasn’t already busy enough, the McMackins added another little boy to the mix.
+In the little spare time she has, Teri enjoys tending her garden and long walks with her family and dog.

 Andy Horsnell, CEDC Project Coordinator